arenadotio/pgx/README.md

  - Trying to run multiple queries at the same time will work properly (although there's no performance benefit, since we currently don't send queries in parallel).
- - Lots of automated tests (put link to CircleCI test coverage here once we go live).
+ - Lots of automated tests.
  - `Pgx.Value` for parameters and returned data, encouraging people to use the built-in converters instead of trying to handle everything as a string.
  - Async and LWT support are built in, no need to write your own IO module.